datajerk/ctf-write-ups/utctf2022/AAAAAAAAAAAAAAAA/README.md

 p.interactive()
 ```

-Baby walk ROP.
+Baby talk ROP.
 Google _ret2csu_ or read some of my other write ups for details.

 But, what if there is no `execve` in the GOT?